morgan harris /partner

 A passionate self-starter and creative thinker, Maggie O’Keefe brings her experience in digital marketing and community engagement to produce quality content that motivates people to take action.
 Before joining Acacia Consulting Group, Maggie started her own company to help small businesses, not-for-profits and political candidates with building their online footprint.

 Low voter turnout in the 2016 election drove Maggie to organize trainings for more than 500 deputy voter registrars in Cook County, registering thousands of voters ahead of the 2018 Primary Election.
-She has consulted on numerous political campaigns and even ran for office herself in the Chicago municipal elections in 2019.
-She is now running for Democratic Committeewoman of the 40th Ward to continue building on her work of registering voters and keeping them engaged to elect candidates up and down the ballot.
+She has consulted on numerous political campaigns.
+In March 2020, Maggie was elected as Democratic Committeewoman of the 40th Ward to continue building on her work of registering voters and keeping them engaged to elect candidates up and down the ballot.

 In her limited spare time, Maggie can be seen biking around Chicago and training for triathlons.
 She also serves as Vice President of the Gross Park Advisory Council and is involved in several other community-based organizations.